va3c/va3c.github.io/sample-file-guidelines.md

 Origin

 * At the bottom lower left corner of the project is nice
-	* Especially if the model is to b inserted into another model
+	* Especially if the model is to be inserted into another model
 * At the bottom center of the project is nice

 Rotation